syedbilalalam1/Tweety/README.md

 # Tweety - AI-Powered Twitter Bot Dashboard

-PersonalTweety is an advanced Twitter bot that automatically generates and posts engaging content about backend development, programming tips, and trending topics.
+Tweety is an advanced Twitter bot that automatically generates and posts engaging content about backend development, programming tips, and trending topics.
 It features a secure dashboard for monitoring and controlling tweet generation.

 ## Features